Greenworks Pro 80V Review

 The main reason we gave the Greenworks Pro 80V an 8 out of 10 for this metric is its charge time.
 At a mere 30 minutes, you will barely have time to rest and eat a snack before it's time to get back to work.
 If you purchase two batteries to alternate between, this machine could be running all day.

 For the final 10% of our score, we measured noise levels.
-One of the greatest benefits of going with a cordless chainsaw is the reduction of noise when compared to two-stroke versions.
+One of the greatest benefits of going with a battery chainsaw is the reduction of noise when compared to two-stroke versions.
 For those with neighbors close by, it's nice to know that you aren't bothering anyone during their free time.
 Unfortunately, the Greenworks Pro 80V did not score very well for this metric.
 Earning a 6 out of 10, this model produces 86.8 decibels of noise from a few feet away.
 If volume levels are a concern for you, it'd be wise to go with a different model.

 Compared to the most expensive models, the Greenworks Pro 80V is absolutely affordable.
 Greenworks manufactures a ton of power tools — if you plan to buy a lawnmower, string trimmer, leaf blower, or another yard tool, you could increase your value by buying other tools that use the same battery and charger.